PCMDI/pcmdi_metrics/README.md

 Badge](https://anaconda.org/pcmdi/pcmdi_metrics/badges/downloads.svg)](https://anaconda.org/pcmdi/pcmdi_metrics)

 The PCMDI metrics package is used to objectively compare results from climate models with observations using well-established statistical tests.
 Results are produced in the context of all model simulations contributed to CMIP5 and earlier CMIP phases.
 Among other purposes, this enables modeling groups to evaluate changes during the development cycle in the context of the structural error distribution of the multi-model ensemble.
-Currently, the comparisons are focused on large- to global-scale annual cycle performance metrics.
+Currently, the comparisons emphasize large- to global-scale annual cycle performance metrics, although there are v1.1x branches soon be committed to master that include established statistics for ENSO, regional monsoon precipitation, and the diurnal cycle of preciptation.

 The metrics package consists of four parts: 1) Analysis software, 2) an observationally-based database of global (or near global, land or ocean) annual cycle climatologies, 3) a database of performance metrics computed for CMIP models and 4) package documentation.